Alternative Drug Abuse Recovery Program For Overcoming Drug Addictions

 July 12th, 2008 · No Comments

-A research report revealed that the levels of THC – the psychoactive ingredient in marijuana – has reached the highest-ever amounts since scientific analysis of the drug began in the late 1970s.
-Learn how you can overcome your addiction to marijuana.
+The Office of National Drug Control Policy (ONDCP) and the National Institute on Drug Abuse (NIDA) recently released a report that revealed the levels of THC – the psychoactive ingredient in marijuana – has reached the highest-ever amounts since scientific analysis of the drug began in the late 1970s.

 [Read more →]